What is following?

 - They'll see your Tweets in their home timeline whenever they log in to Twitter.

-- You can send them Direct Messages.
+- You can start a private conversation with them (see Direct Messages).

 How do I know who I'm following?